joeldba/st-dba/README.md

 * picom-tryone-git (for a translucent background)

 # Patches applied:
-* hybrid colorscheme - the best colorscheme, obviously
+* gruvbox colorscheme - the best colorscheme, obviously
 * anysize - allows st to be transformed freely
 * alpha - translucent background when used w/ a compositor
 * scrollback - implements scrollback functionality